Privacy-preserving Meta-analysis through Low-Rank Basis Hunting: Empirical Application

 Table~\ref{tab:pred_comparison} compares the overall performance of the three methods for the prediction task.
 Prediction accuracy is measured by the standardized RMSE, defined as the root mean squared prediction error normalized by the empirical standard deviation of the target-site averages, allowing aggregation across hypotheses with different scales.
 A value of one corresponds to using the average of empirical benchmarks across all sites (including the target site) as the predictor.

-\metahunt{} achieves the lowest standardized RMSE (0.904), indicating the best predictive accuracy.
-This gain reflects the benefit of capturing between-site heterogeneity via a low-rank structure while incorporating site-level covariates $\bW$ in the weighting model.
-Notably, \metahunt{} outperforms the pooling approach (0.933), despite the latter's access to individual-level data.
-In contrast, the minimax-regret approach yields a standardized RMSE above 1 (1.125), consistent with its focus on worst-case regret.
+\metahunt{} achieves the lowest standardized RMSE (0.904), indicating the best overall predictive accuracy.
+The pooling approach attains the smallest bias (0.203), with \metahunt{} a close second (0.273).
+Together with \metahunt{}'s lower RMSE, this indicates that the low-rank representation trades a small amount of bias for a larger reduction in variance, yielding better overall accuracy despite not requiring individual-level data.
+The minimax-regret approach is dominated on both criteria, consistent with its focus on worst-case regret rather than targeted prediction.

 Conformal prediction is applied to all methods and achieves coverage above the nominal 95\% level.
 The final column reports the average interval length normalized by the maximum interval width across methods.
 With the unweighted conformal procedure, all three methods produce similarly conservative intervals; the weighted conformal variant tightens the interval length of \metahunt{} from $0.969$ to $0.764$ (a 21\% reduction) while maintaining coverage above the 95\% target, and further reduces the interval length of the pooling approach from $0.806$ to $0.635$.